 - 1. Select New.
-The device immediately turns the GPS receiver on to acquire a fix. - 2.
-Select one of the following options: - a.
-Go back without further action. - b.
-Reacquire a new GPS fix. - c.
-Label the point. - i.
-Select the Label option to open a full keyboard to enter the waypoint label.
-NOTE: Labels can also be modified later if you decide to save the waypoint. - d.
-Save the waypoint. - Select Add to save the waypoint into the device's nonvolatile memory for later retrieval. - ii.
+The device immediately turns the GPS receiver on to acquire a fix.

+- 2. Select one of the following options:

+- Go back without further action.

+- Reacquire a new GPS fix.

+- Label the point.

+NOTE: Select the Label option to open a full keyboard to enter the waypoint label.
+Labels can also be modified later if you decide to save the waypoint.

+- 3. Save the waypoint. - 4.
+Select Add to save the waypoint into the device's nonvolatile memory for later retrieval. - 5.
 After saving a waypoint, you can also send it to a NOC server.
 The server differentiates waypoint reports from normal tracking reports by their short codes.

-Figure 41: Waypoint Add Screen
+Figure 40: Waypoint Add Screen

-Figure 42: Waypoint Selected
+Figure 41: Waypoint Selected